tweetledee/tweetledee/README.md

 - Developer Docs: [http://chrissimpkins.github.io/tweetledee/developer.html](http://chrissimpkins.github.io/tweetledee/developer.html)

 ## In Development
-- Ruby wrapper for the Tweetledee PHP data files (currently available on development branch)
-- Python wrapper for the Tweetledee PHP data files
-- Node.js wrapper for the Tweetledee PHP data files
+- Multiple programming language wrappers for the Tweetledee files

 ## Current Release
+- <b>0.3.4</b> : added Python and Ruby wrappers for the Tweetledee files

+## Recent Changes
 - <b>0.3.3</b> : bug fixes for [issue #15](https://github.com/chrissimpkins/tweetledee/issues/15) & [issue #16](https://github.com/chrissimpkins/tweetledee/issues/16).
 Thanks much for the contributions from @jjschwartz, @kabookey, and @mikeklimczak.

-## Recent Changes
 - <b>0.3.2</b> : bug fixes for [issue #14](https://github.com/chrissimpkins/tweetledee/issues/14)
 - <b>0.3.1</b> : Updated all standard JSON files with cross site access to your Twitter JSON data from client side JavaScript code (sets the Access-Control-Allow-Origin header to accept all connections, i.e. cross origin resource sharing).
 Defaults to off.
 Set the flag `$TLD_JS = 1` in the file to activate this capability.
 - <b>0.3.0</b> : You can now access Tweetledee from the command line locally or remotely via SSH and pipe the output to any application.
 Data is returned via the standard output stream when you access files with a terminal.
 Tweetledee will parse the parameters as standard command line switches.
 For single character parameters use short switches <code>-q</code> and for multiple character parameters use long switches <code>--user</code>.